syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Public-methods-and-events.md

 ### MarkerEnter

-The `MarkerEnter` event is triggered on entering into the marker shape.
+The `MarkerEnter` event is triggered, when mouse enter into the marker shape.

 {% highlight CSHTML %}